 In the case of trade wars, determining success or failure is often subjective and multifaceted.
 For countries implementing protectionist measures, the assessment may revolve around whether domestic industries experienced short-term relief or improved competitiveness.
 However, the overall impact on the economy, global cooperation, and the perception of a country’s reliability as a trade partner may provide a more comprehensive gauge of success or failure.

 When it comes to economic sanctions, the evaluation is equally complex.
+A sanction is a deliberate punitive or restrictive measure imposed by one country or group of countries on another to compel policy changes or deter undesirable behavior.
 The intended goals can range from compelling policy changes to deterring aggression or punishing human rights violations.
 Yet, accurately measuring the impact of sanctions on achieving these objectives is challenging.
 Sanctions may have unintended consequences, such as exacerbating humanitarian crises or consolidating power in the targeted regime.